 In addition to the following questions about TALIS, more FAQs about international assessments are available at https://nces.ed.gov/surveys/international/faqs.asp.

-Teaching and Learning International Survey (TALIS) is an international large-scale survey of the teachers, teaching, and the learning environments in schools.
+The Teaching and Learning International Survey (TALIS) is an international large-scale survey of teachers, teaching, and learning environments in schools.
 Conducted internationally in 2008, 2013, and 2018, TALIS data are based on questionnaire responses from nationally representative samples of teachers and their principals in participating countries and education systems.
-TALIS' main objective is to provide accurate and relevant international indicators on teachers and teaching, with the goal of helping countries review current conditions and develop informed education policy.
+TALIS's main objective is to provide accurate and relevant international indicators on teachers and teaching, with the goal of helping countries review current conditions and develop informed education policy.
 TALIS offers an opportunity for teachers and school principals to provide their perspectives on the state of education in their own countries, allowing for a comparative view of teachers and the education systems in which they work.

-TALIS fills gaps in our knowledge of teacher and principal working conditions, an area that has been underrepresented in international studies of education.
-TALIS is unique because it is the only comparative international education study that collects data on nationally representative samples of teachers.
-Although other international studies such as the Trends in International Mathematics and Science Study (TIMSS), the Progress in International Reading Literacy Study (PIRLS), and the Program for International Student Assessment (PISA) all include teacher questionnaires, the data are representative of the student population targeted for those studies (not the national teacher population).
-The United States also collects nationally representative data on teachers and principals through the National Teacher and Principal Survey (NTPS)however, since this is a national survey no internationally comparative data are available for NTPS.
+TALIS fills in gaps in our knowledge about teachers’ and principals’ working conditions, an area that has been underrepresented in international studies of education.
+TALIS is unique in that it is the only comparative international education study that collects data on nationally representative samples of teachers.
+Although teacher questionnaires are included in other international studies—such as the Trends in International Mathematics and Science Study (TIMSS), the Progress in International Reading Literacy Study (PIRLS), and the Program for International Student Assessment (PISA)—the data in those studies are representative of the student population that they target, not the national teacher population.
+The United States also collects nationally representative data on teachers and principals through the National Teacher and Principal Survey (NTPS); however, since this is a national survey, it does not collect any internationally comparative data.

 TALIS is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries.
 In the United States, the National Center for Education Statistics (NCES), part of the U.S. Department of Education, is responsible for conducting TALIS.
 NCES conducts this study under authorization in the Education Sciences Reform Act of 2002 (20 U.S. Code, Section 9543).